sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 </figcaption>
 {% endfigure %}

-The learning curves also demonstrate that while at first the Full Model and the Image Only Model (No Haptics) have similar returns, the returns start to diverge once the robot gets close to the hole.
+The learning curves also demonstrate that the Full Model and the Image Only Model (No Haptics) have similar returns in the beginning of the training.
+As training goes on and the robot learns to get closer to the box, the returns start to diverge when the Full Model is able to more quickly and robustly learn how to insert the peg with both visual and force feedback.

 {% figure %}
 <img src="{{ site.baseurl }}/assets/img/posts/2020-05-18-selfsupervised-multimodal/training_curve.jpeg" class="postimagehalf"/>